jake-knerr/chess/README.md

 Logical break-points are `640px` `768px` `1024px` and `1280px`.

 > Why mobile-first?
-Mobile-first break-points are more intuitive than desktop break-points.
+Writing break-points in ascending order is more intuitive than descending order.

 ```css
 .btn {